MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-barriers-policies.md

 ### North School District's defined segments

-North School District will use the School attribute in Azure Active Directory to define segments, as follows:
+North School District will use the *Department* attribute in Azure Active Directory to define segments, as follows:

 | Segment | Segment Definition |
 |:-------|:-------------------|